Athlete’s Foot Callus: Understanding the Causes and Treatment Option

 What are Callus?

 Callus on the feet is common problem.
 It forms as the skin’s response to friction and pressure.
 When you think about what your feet go through every day, it’s not surprising!
 They commonly form on the balls of the feet, the tops of the toes and around the heels.
-One of the most common areas is the callus on heels, which can be particularly uncomfortable.
+One specific type, the athlete's foot callus, requires special attention as it may result from or coexist with fungal infections.

 Causes of Callus